Daniel-Ayz/CHeaT/README.md

 * **`dataset_boosted_with_pi.json`** – identical structure but built from the boosted payloads.
 * **`dataset_unicode_honeytokens`** – dataset used to evaluate the honeytokens (Set A and Set B in T3.2)

----

-## 🖥️ CTF Machines
+### 3.3 ``ctf-machines/``

-11 Ready-to-import OVA VMs used in the paper’s evaluation:
+This directory holds the 11 CTF machines (ready-to-import OVA VMs) created for the paper and used in the paper’s evaluation:

 `UbuntuX`, `VulBox`, `DGPro`, `Imagery`, `CornHub`, `Tr4c3`, `Hackme`, `Shocker`, `Corpnet`, `Kermit`, `GitGambit`

-* Each folder contains the machines image (.ova) and a walkthrough solution.

----

-## 💣 Token Landmines

-Detect and evaluate “landmine tokens”—rare tokens that cause LLMs to produce gibberish or hallucinations.

----

-## 📒 Demo Notebook
+In each sub-dir you will find a walkthrough solution.
+For the respective .ova Vm files, please visit our Zenodo dataset.

+If you use these CTFs in your work, please cite our paper.

+### 3.4 ``token-landmines/``

+Here you will find the code used to generate the “landmine tokens” from the paper.
+Token landmines are rare sequences of tokens that corrupt a model's internal state causing it to output gibberish or hallucinations.

+The contents of this folder will be empty until 1 month after publicaiton to give vendors time to patch their LLM services.

+### 3.5 ``demo-notebook/``

-Launch the Jupyter notebook in `demo-notebook/` to poke and prod PentestGPT in a safe sandbox:
+Here you will find a Jupyter notebook which you can use to poke and prod PentestGPT in a safe sandbox:

 - load saved attack snapshots,
 - drop in new hints / traps,